sf-wdi-22-23/modules-22/w10-angular-mean/d1-drills-trees/README.md

 Assume for the following challenges that you have a binary search tree data structure.
 The structure will be recursive, meaning each node is actually represented as a full subtree, an instance of `BinarySearchTree`.

-The constructor for a `BinarySearchTree` instance requires that you specify the value for the current node, and it sets the left and right subtrees/nodes to  `"None"`.
+The constructor for a `BinarySearchTree` instance requires that you specify the value for the current node, and it sets the left and right subtrees/nodes to  `None` (or `nil` or `null` depending on what programming language you're using; the "pseudocode" solutions use `None`).

 The data structure allows you to do the following:

 * given a tree called `my_bst`, access the "root node" with `my_bst`
-* given any node, find the parent of that node with `my_node.parent` (the parent of the root node is `"None"`)
+* given any node, find the parent of that node with `my_node.parent` (the parent of the root node is `None`)
 * given any node, find the left child node/subtree of that node with `.left`
 * given any node, find the right child node/subtree of that node with `.right`
 * given any node, find its value with `.value`